tromp/tromp.github.io/_posts/2026-01-28-largest-number-revised.md

 It is this excellent programmability of the λ-calculus that facilitated the construction of highly optimized programs for BMS and Loader's.

-It is because programming a Turing machine is so impossibly tedious, that people have resorted to implementing higher level languages like [Not-Quite-Laconic](https://github.com/sorear/metamath-turing-machines) for writing nontrivial programs such as the TM that halts only upon
+Because programming a Turing machine is so impossibly tedious, that people have resorted to implementing higher level languages like [Not-Quite-Laconic](https://github.com/sorear/metamath-turing-machines) for writing nontrivial programs such as the TM that halts only upon